 So watercolors - here I came!

 Someone gave me a used rectangular watercolor palette.
-I filled it with paints, but I was always hunting for certain colors.
-It was a bit cumbersome to me.
+I filled it with paints.
+But it was a bit cumbersome to me; I was always hunting for certain colors.

-So I purchased a round palette that held twenty-four colors with extra space in the corners to hold an additional eight colors.
+So I purchased a round palette that held twenty-four colors arranged like the color wheel.
+There was extra space in the corners to hold an additional eight colors.

 I liked all the beautiful colors, but it was confusing to paint with so many colors.

-i knew, if you use too many different colors in one painting, the painting has no
+If you use too many different colors in one painting, the painting has no

-It is confusing because there is no
+The painting is confusing because there is no

 place for the eye to rest.
 The viewer's eyes jump from one color to another in a disconcerting manner.